 In fact, according to recent surveys, Budapest has been named one of the cheapest holiday destinations on the planet.
 This is considering the prices for the travel necessities: eating out, alcohol prices, accommodation, and public transport.

 Even if you want to visit museums or shop, these things will be cheaper than they are in most other places.
-So,your budget will be maximized to its full potential during your Budapest travel experience!
+So, your budget will be maximized to its full potential during your Budapest travel experience!

 Take it from us – Hungarian food is delicious!
 There are loads of national and local dishes for you to try – or if you want to branch out a bit, there are plenty of international options, as well.
 As a result, all foodies should visit Budapest!

 The most famous Hungarian dishes are goulash soup and langos.
 The goulash soup is to die for.
-Each restaurant or cafe can put their own twist on it, but the flavor stays consistently delicious – hearty and full of beef and paprika (the spice that the country is famous for!).
+Each restaurant or cafe can put its own twist on it, but the flavor stays consistently delicious – hearty and full of beef and paprika (the spice that the country is famous for!).

 The langos here is also amazing.
 While you can find langos in other cities like Prague or Bratislava, it’s just not the same!
 In Budapest, the langos is topped with sour cream, fresh garlic, and shredded cheese – a unique flavor you’ll miss as soon as you leave.
 So trust us, your Budapest travel experience won’t be complete without at least one langos.